dfinity/portal/docs/references/cli-reference/dfx-build.md

 # dfx build

-Use the `dfx build` command to compile your program into a WebAssembly module that can be deployed on the {IC}.
+Use the `dfx build` command to compile your program into a WebAssembly module that can be deployed on the IC.
 You can use this command to compile all of the programs that are defined for a project in the project’s `dfx.json` configuration file or a specific canister.

 Note that you can only run this command from within the project directory structure.
 For example, if your project name is `hello_world`, your current working directory must be the `hello_world` top-level project directory or one of its subdirectories.